leanstacks/spring-data-fundamentals/README.md

 The branch named `flyway` contains the source code illustrated in the episode [Using Flyway with Spring Boot for Database Migrations](https://youtu.be/5JUJHHc4KZc?list=PLGDwUiT1wr693flGbjtm0WoB_722X6lNc).

+#### liquibase

+The branch named `liquibase` contains the source code illustrated in the episode [Using Liquibase with Spring Boot for Database Migrations](https://youtu.be/7VeODrRkHXg?list=PLGDwUiT1wr693flGbjtm0WoB_722X6lNc).

 ## Languages